 It may be one of those ideas where you scoff and splutter and say “I knew that!” and you laugh, but in truth…not everyone takes the time to look at all of the stores and outlets that sell the materials for the renovation they need, or the furniture, etc. needed for the renovation.
 Most people see one store and decide “Eh.
 They say they have good prices, so it must be true.”
 Sad, but true.

-Set up a Limit
+Set a Renovation Cost Limit

 Another thing you should keep in mind is this: Keep the budget price firmly in your mind and tell yourself you WILL come in UNDER budget.